 The answer is no. Admissions officers appreciate a student who is willing to take on a challenge.
 They will be happy that you have considered their programs in your options.
 Keep up with this transition by taking pathway programs before you get into grad school as a regular student.
 Before you know it, you will get through this phase in no time.

-Take note of more tips and advice about grad school by browsing through our page.
+Take note of more tips and advice about grad school by browsing through our pages in MSM Unify overseas education consultancy.